learn-co-students/javascript-strings-lab-bootcamp-prep-000/README.md

 All three tests have failed!
 This is okay, and it's expected — you haven't written any code yet, after all.

-In `index.js`, you'll see four lines of code:
+In `index.js`, you'll see five lines of code:

 ``` javascript
 var greeting = "!";